darkestb4light/proxycheck/README.md

 Sun Feb  3 13:50:00 2019: proxycheck: STANDARD: dst=localhost: dport=8080: action=procresp: verb=GET: domain=baz.com: port=80: path=/quark/: ver=HTTP/1.1: status:200
 ...
 ```
-Recall that if when we get an "unable to follow" message, it means the Location header is not found in the response.
-Again, this could be because the Location header is not provided or our buffer is not sufficiently large enough to include it.
-Let's just look at "bar.com" and see of we can narrow it down - to do this, let's use our verbosity option again and look at the response - IMPORTANT: Notice, how we are using the default buffer with "-B":
+Recall that if we us e "-F" and we get an "unable to follow" message, it means the Location header is not found in the response.
+Again, this could be because the Location header is not truly provided or our buffer is not sufficiently large enough to include it.
+Let's just look at "bar.com" and see if we can narrow it down.
+To do this, let's use our verbosity option again and look at the response - IMPORTANT: Notice, how we are using the default buffer with "-B" (This is to illustrate why the default response buffer may not always be sufficient, when trying to follow redirects):
 ```
 echo bar.com | ./proxycheck -s localhost -p 8080 -H huac -I 2 -r -F 301 -B -V 2